SowjanyaAchar/CI-CD-with-Cloud-Build/README.md

-# CI/CD with GCP Cloud Build:
+# CI/CD with Google Cloud Build:

 Cloud Build is a managed service that allows you to continuously build, test and deploy on Google Cloud Platform infrastructure.
 Let's start with a brief introduction to CI/CD and learn about its benefits.